cloudspeech/houdini-talk/short-essay.md

 (`<scri-pt>`) with new
 behaviour.

-Here we want to delay loading an asset until when the browser is idle, or when that part of the page becomes visible because you scroll down.
+Here we want to delay loading an asset until the browser is idle, has _time_, or until you scroll _down_ so that the new tag becomes visible.

 Step 2: invent your own attributes to control that new behaviour.